Yangxinsix/curator/docs/source/tutorials/training.rst

 Multi-GPU Training
 ------------------

 PyTorch Lightning makes multi-GPU training easy and scalable.
-Compared to single-GPU training, you only need to modify a few configuration options in your YAML file.
+To enable multi-GPU training, modify the following options in your YAML file:

 1. Specify Number of GPUs
 ~~~~~~~~~~~~~~~~~~~~~~~~~